mattiasnordqvist/Captain-Data/README.md

 *needs doc*

 # Migrating from pre v2.0 to v2.0

+v2.0 focuses on cleaning up the api, removing strange or unnecessary stuff.
+You might be affected.
+Hit me up with a GitHub Issue and we can solve it together.
 * `RuleSet`s are gone.
 Captain constructor taking `RuleSet`s is gone.
 Add `IRule`s one by one through `Captain.AddRule` instead.
 * `CaptainContext` now subclasses `Dictionary<string, object>` to suit all your global context needs.
 * `IdentityInsertRule` is gone.
 Identity Insert is now automatically turned on if an identity column has a value set by Captain Data.
 * The `rowInstruction.Before` and `After` has been removed.
-Do you need them?
-Hit me up with a GitHub Issue and we can solve it together.
+Do you really need them?
+* The `InstructionContext` is gone.
+All instruction info is now in the `RowInstruction` which now also has a direct reference to the `CaptainContext`